Your cart is currently empty!

 Why it’s Important to Be One with Nature

-Nature was always important to me but for the wrong reasons.
-I saw the plants I bought for my environment as a means to becoming peaceful.
+Nature was always important to me, but for the wrong reasons.
+I saw the plants I bought for my environment to become peaceful.
 I didn’t appreciate the plants for what they were.
-It’s probably the reason why most of them die pretty quickly.
+It’s probably the reason why most of them die quickly.
 The only reason I would water a plant is the benefits it could give me.
-It’s not hard to see this relationship with the people in our lives.
+It’s not hard to see this relationship with the people in my life.
 It was purely transactional.
-I give you water.
-You give me peace.
+I’ll give you water.
+You provide me with peace.
 I’m happy to have a new perspective on nature and just about anything that doesn’t have the effect of human interference.

-It doesn’t change that nature has immense benefits with immersing oneself in nature.
-Studies show that our mental well-being is linked to how close we are to green and blue (bodies of water) areas.
+It doesn’t change that nature has immense benefits when immersing myself in nature.
+Studies show that my mental well-being is linked to how close I am to green and blue (bodies of water) areas.
 It’s probably why housing close to nature is more expensive.
 Ponder on that for a minute or two.
-It’s also said that being in nature helps hone our positive emotions, vitality, and attention span.
-If one is feeling sad, a great way to remedy this is to simply sit under a tree or near a lake, as I did.
+It’s also said that being in nature helps hone my positive emotions, vitality, and attention span.
+If one is feeling sad, a great way to remedy this is to sit under a tree or near a lake, as I did.

 A New Perspective on Nature